- Public Safety

-The Office of Professional Standards and Inspections (OPSI) is responsible for all internal investigations for the Spartanburg Public Safety Department, and reports directly to the Director of Public Safety.
-OPSI Lieutenants are responsible for conducting and/or overseeing the investigation of complaints made against an officer from any citizen or employee, even when those complaints are made anonymously.
-Confidentiality of investigations and records is maintained at all times, and records are stored securely as law permits.
+The Office of Professional Standards and Inspections (OPSI) is responsible for all internal investigations for the Spartanburg Police Department (SPD).
+OPSI staff reports directly to the Chief of Police.
+OPSI Lieutenants are responsible for conducting and/or overseeing the investigation of complaints made against employees of the SPD.
+Anonymous complaints are accepted and investigated to the extent to which the information allows.

-Internal investigations are conducted to uphold the strict professional conduct and code of ethics our department demands.
-The integrity of the Spartanburg Police Department depends on the honesty and discipline of its officers, and all complaints are taken seriously.
+SPD personnel is expected to perform their duties ethically and professionally.
+The integrity of the Spartanburg Police Department depends on the honesty and discipline of its employees, therefore, all complaints are taken seriously.

 Steps in filing a complaint: